 A total of 26 floodplain mound constructions were identified as having been constructed since the LiDAR data was captured in 2012-13, using available aerial imagery in Google Earth.
 The approximate extent of these mounds was identified from the imagery and incorporated into the TUFLOW model with assumed mound heights being adopted to raise them above the 1% AEP flood level.
+The proposed mound that was part of the previous Flood Impact Assessment was also incorporated as this is currently under construction.

-The Hunter River Hydrographic Survey (May 2005) was used to provide representative channel cross-section information of the lower Hunter, Paterson and Williams Rivers.
+The Hunter River Hydrographic Survey (May 2005) was used to provide representative channel crosssection information of the lower Hunter, Paterson and Williams Rivers.
 An appropriate channel topography was incorporated into the model, with a full 2D representation of both channel and floodplain.
 Aerial imagery was used to define separate surface materials for areas of cleared floodplain, river channel and remnant vegetation.
 Modelling of key hydraulic structures within the study area is also included for the Fullerton Cove and Salt Ash floodgates and culverts under Nelson Bay Road.

 Many estuarine vegetation communities are not well penetrated, and are subsequently poorly filtered in, the LiDAR data product.
 These include areas of mangroves, saltmarsh, phragmites, rank grassland, wet heath, and other swampy habitats.
 The modelled floodplain elevations in these areas have therefore had an elevation correction adjustment applied to the LiDAR data.
-Vegetation across the Hunter Estuary has been treated in this way in the TUFLOW model, with LiDAR elevations being lowered between 0.2 m and 0.6 m, depending on vegetation cover.
+Vegetation across the Hunter Estuary has been treated in the TUFLOW model, with LiDAR elevations being lowered between 0.2 m and 0.6 m, depending on vegetation cover.
 The extent of the modified LiDAR elevations is presented in Figure 3.

 The upstream model inflow boundaries on the Hunter, Paterson and Williams Rivers were developed using information contained in the Hunter River Branxton to Green Rocks Flood Study (WMA Water, 2010), the Paterson River Flood Study Vacy to Hinton (WMA Water, 2017) and the Williams River Flood Study (BMT WBM, 2009) respectively.
-Local hydrological inputs for the 750 km2 of model area were also accounted for, although they are not overly important for the derivation of the design flood conditions.
+Local hydrological inputs for the 750 km of model area were also accounted for, although they are not overly important for the derivation of the design flood conditions.
 The downstream boundary of the model was configured as a tidal cycle with a peak water level of 1.1 m AHD, which is approximately an annual peak condition.